isaacnmm/pestpolicy-hugo2XX/content/posts/english-horn-vs-oboe/index.md

 The main differences between our English horn ('Cor Anglais' - French) vs Oboe is that:
 - The English horn is lower-pitched the Oboe;
 - The English horn is slightly larger - 50% longer - (thanks to being lower pitched) with its egg-shaped bell compared to the Oboe Reed.
-- The English horn has a 'bent horn' (in French known as 'Cor Angl�') near its top Read Also:
+- The English horn has a 'bent horn' (in French known as 'Cor Angl') near its top Read Also:
 [SD Card for Raspberry Pi 3](https://pestpolicy.com/best-sd-card-for-raspberry-pi-3/) https://www.youtube.com/watch?v=YL2Ed2TABVA